-In the next few subsections, we apply homotopy theory to study topological invariants associated with band gap preserving deformation, providing a direct generalization of the studies we have already done for two-band models.
+In the following subsections, we apply homotopy theory to study topological invariants associated with band gap preserving deformations, providing a direct generalization of the studies already done for two-band models.